mafpi/02456_Project_PaiNN/README.md

 ## Most Notable Parts

 1. **[report.pdf](report.pdf)**
    An overview of the project.
-This should be read first for a complete understanding of the code and methodology.
+This should be read first for a complete understanding of the code and its methodology.

 2. **[paiNN_simple.ipynb](paiNN_simple.ipynb)**
    Implements the Polarizable Atom Interaction Neural Network (PaiNN) for predicting molecular properties using the QM9 dataset.
-The target property is the "internal energy at 0K".
+The target property is the internal energy at 0K.
    - Investigation of the PaiNN model described in the original [paper](https://arxiv.org/pdf/2102.03150).
    - Examines the effects of varying the number of layers.